okeeffed/cheat-sheets/React-With-Redux.md

 Whenever the app state changes, our container will automatically re-render.
 The object in the state function will assigned as the prop.

-__Containers and Reducers Review__
+**Containers and Reducers Review**

 1. We promoted a component to a container
 2. Redux serves to produce the state, React shows the state
 3. App state is produced by reducer functions

-***
+---

 ## REDUX-3: Actions and Action Containers